CPRT · Q2 2026 Earnings

 Craig Kennison · Baird

-What are Copart's land capacity needs over the next 1, 5, and 10 years, given faster cycle times and market share dynamics?
+How does management frame land capacity needs over 1, 5, and 10-year periods, accounting for faster cycle times and market share dynamics?

 John Healy · North Coast Research

-What are updated thoughts on accident frequency trends and ADAS adoption?
-What does real industry growth look like over 3-5 years?
+What are updated thoughts on accident frequency and ADAS technology's impact?
+What does the business really grow in the next 3-5 years given volume headwinds?

 Josh Botwell · J.P.
 Morgan

-How has the uninsured customer mix affected Copart's volume relative to the broader salvage industry?
-How has PurpleWave heavy equipment platform performed, and why hasn't Copart pursued more M&A activity?
+Has de-emphasizing low-value units from underinsured/uninsured channels led to additional volume pressure relative to broader salvage industry?
+Also, how has PurpleWave heavy equipment expansion performed and why hasn't Copart pursued more M&A in the consolidating heavy equipment sector?

 Answers to last quarter's watch list